aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

 # Conclusion

-For existing enterprises moving to Windows 10, extending your on-premises identity into Azure AD and configuring the WSfB are important steps for managing the user experience on Windows 10.&nbsp;The Universal app platform shows promise from an application lifecycle management perspective and getting ready to deploy these apps on Windows 10 is considerably simpler than other mobile app platforms.&nbsp;
+For existing enterprises moving to Windows 10, extending your on-premises identity into Azure AD and configuring the WSfB are important steps for managing the user experience on Windows 10.
+The Universal app platform shows promise from an application lifecycle management perspective and getting ready to deploy these apps on Windows 10 is considerably simpler than other mobile app platforms.

 I&#8217;ve not covered online or offline Universal app deployment or VDI/SBC use-cases in this article, but I will cover integration of the Windows Store for Business with device management solutions in future articles.